tobiasmaneschijn/mc-js/README.md

 Stay tuned for updates on this groundbreaking feature!

 ## Installation
-1. Ensure you have Minecraft with Forge installed (version X.X.X or higher)
+1. Ensure you have Minecraft with NeoForge installed (Minecraft version 1.21)
-2. Download the latest version of MinePuter.JS from [mod distribution site]
+2. Download the latest version of MinePuter.JS and MinePuter.JS GraalVM library the  from [mod distribution site]
-3. Download the GraalVM library jar from [GraalVM download site]
-4. Place both the MinePuter.JS .jar file AND the GraalVM library .jar file in your Minecraft mods folder
+3. Place both the MinePuter.JS .jar file AND the GraalVM library .jar file in your Minecraft mods folder
    - It's crucial to include both files for the mod to function correctly
-5. Launch Minecraft and enjoy your new JavaScript-powered computers in survival mode!
+4. Launch Minecraft and enjoy your new JavaScript-powered computers in survival mode!

 Note: The GraalVM library is required for the JavaScript execution within Minecraft.
-Make sure you download the correct version compatible with your Minecraft and Forge versions.

 ## Usage
 1. Craft a Computer Block using the new recipe added by the mod